TAFELLIED--“DANK DER DAMEN” (“THE LADIES’ TOAST”), GLEE FOR

 0:49 [m.
 32]--Stanza 3 (c).
 The piano refrain is

-third form of the verse.
-This sets the first line to short
+the third form of the verse.
+This sets the first line to

-phrases with breaks between them.
-The first line seems to move to
+short phrases with breaks between them.
+The first line seems

-D major in its first short phrase, but the second short phrase is back
+to move to D major in its first short phrase, but the second short

 1:06 [m.
 41]--The last two

-are sung in D major, with the two lower parts (Alto 1 and Alto 2)
+They are sung in D major, with the two lower parts (Alto 1 and

-providing a gently propelling oscillation.
-The music has reached
+Alto 2) providing a gently propelling oscillation.
+The music

 1:16 [m.
 47]--Stanza 4 (a).
 The piano interlude,

-chords in both hands to move back to B-flat and further settle down in
+and chords in both hands to move back to B-flat and further settle

-volume.
-Because the verses alternate between men and women and
+down in volume.
+Because the verses alternate between men and

-changes in part writing.
-The piano part is slightly altered to
+with some small changes in part writing.
+The piano part is

 2:05 [m.
 78]--Stanza 6 (c).
 The piano left hand

-stanza 3 to add more support to the men.
-This is the opposite
+in stanza 3 to add more support to the men.
+This is the

-process to that in stanzas 2 and 5.
-The part writing is very
+opposite process to that in stanzas 2 and 5.
+The part

 2:21 [m.
 87]--The last two